 Walking In Herefordshire

-Walking in Herefordshire woods is the easiest way to enjoy the outdoors, get closer to nature and leave behind the hustle and bustle of modern everyday life.
+Walking in Herefordshire woods is the easiest way to enjoy outdoor activities, get closer to nature and leave behind the hustle and bustle of modern everyday life.
 From wide, grassy tracks to unexplored pathways and leafy tunnels, woods are places where we can relax, unwind and have some fun outdoors.

 Walking in Herefordshire is a great form of exercise, it helps to keep you fit and healthy and is a really easy way to start being more active.
 Woods are truly magical playgrounds where children can have exciting adventures.

 With loads to explore and peaceful spots to enjoy these areas are perfect for family picnics too, see a few of our favourite perfect places to picnic in Herefordshire for an alfresco feast.

 Finding walking & running events in Herefordshire as never been easier and there is something for everyone – from beginner to seasoned vet covering all distances from family fun walks and runs to marathons.

 Queenswood Country Park features an extensive and exciting range of attractions that are interesting, fun and healthy for people of all ages.
 There are different way-marked walks around the arboretum and wider woodland ranging from 1 mile to 2.5 miles and these include easy-access paths.